 Dylan McDermott’s performance in ‘Hollywood’ is one of the many highlights of the acclaimed Netflix series.
 He spoke with HL about immersing himself in Ernie West, working with Ryan Murphy again, and more.

 Since Hollywood’s debut on Netflix, viewers have fallen in love with the one and only Ernie West.
-Dylan McDermott is terrific as the dynamic owner of Golden Tip Gas and the man who has a connection to everyone in Tinseltown.
+Dylan McDermott is terrific as the dynamic owner of Golden Tip Gas, and the man who has a connection to everyone in Tinseltown.
 Ernie is a crucial figure in the world of Hollywood.
-Without Ernie, Jack Castello would have never crossed paths with Avis Amberg, which leads to Jack’s breakout role in Meg.
+Without Ernie, Jack Castello would have never crossed paths with Avis Amberg, who helps him land his breakout role in Meg.
 Ernie West lends a helping hand to so many in their quests to make their Hollywood dreams come true.

 HollywoodLife talked with Dylan McDermott about taking on the role of Ernie West.
 For Dylan, this wasn’t just a role.
 Playing Ernie allowed the veteran actor to truly express himself in his work.
 He also discussed why he’d be perfectly content with just working with Hollywood creator Ryan Murphy for the “rest of my days,” reuniting onscreen with Holland Taylor, his daughter getting a role on the show, and more.